circleci/circleci-docs/jekyll/_cci2/non-aws.md

 Have the following available before beginning the installation procedure:

-- CircleCI License file (.rli)—contact CircleCI support for a license
+- A CircleCI License file (.rli)—contact CircleCI support if you need one
 - A machine to run Ubuntu 14.04 with a minimum of at least 100 GB storage, 32 GB RAM, and 4 CPUs (8 CPUs preferred) for the Services VM
 - A cluster of machines running Ubuntu 14.04 with a minumum of 8 GB RAM and 4 CPUs each, as well as network access to any Docker registries that are required by your builds for the Nomad Client VMs